Evil is here.

 Are you evil?
 A smart and highly readable exploration of why we do bad things.

-In Evil, Shaw uses a compelling mix of science, popular culture, and real life examples to break down timely and important issues.
+In her international bestseller, Shaw uses a compelling mix of science, popular culture, and real life examples to break down timely and important issues.
 How similar is your brain to a psychopath's?
 How many people have murder fantasies?
 Can A.I. be evil?
 Do your sexual proclivities make you a bad person?
 Who becomes a terrorist?

 This is a wide-ranging exploration into a fascinating, darkly compelling subject.

 Want to catch Dr Shaw talking about the book live?
 Or get a signed copy?
 Here is the Making Evil UK tour to date!
-Canadian, Australian, Spanish, Dutch, and other international events added soon.
+Also keep an eye out for upcoming Australian, Spanish, and other international events.

 Book Reviews & Comments